 - TS2010 road surfacing will be utilised, which will reduce mid to high frequencies of traffic noise levels.
 Nearby receptors may benefit from reduced noise as a result of the scheme. - Works will be undertaken during night-time programming.
-As such, residential properties within 300m of the works may experience temporary disturbance due to an increase in noise levels. - Fintry Park is unlikely to be impacted by the works due to night-time working hours.
+As such, residential properties within 300m of the works may experience temporary disturbance due to an increase in noise levels.

-- Dundee Council Environmental Health Department has been notified of the works by the E&S Team, due to night-time programming. - Residential properties within 300m will be notified in advance of the works via letter drop, providing details of timings, nature, and duration of the works. - Impacts from noise will be kept to a minimum through the use of appropriate mufflers and silencers fitted to machinery.
-All exhaust silencers will be checked at regular intervals to ensure efficiency. - Soft start techniques will be utilised by site operatives when operating plant, machinery and vehicles. - Plant and machinery will be switched off when not in use to reduce noise disruptions to the surrounding environment. - Engine exhaust and vent silencers will be used where possible. - The noisiest works will be scheduled for before 11:00pm where feasible.
+• Dundee Council Environmental Health Department has been notified of the works by the E&S Team, due to night-time programming.

-- The delivery of materials to the scheme extents will be made during daytime and early evening hours where reasonably practicable, to reduce noise associated by traffic. - Operatives will avoid extraneous noise whilst onsite and will be briefed using the Amey Noise and Vibration environmental briefing.
+- Residential properties within 300m will be notified in advance of the works via letter drop, providing details of timings, nature, and duration of the works. - Impacts from noise will be kept to a minimum through the use of appropriate mufflers and silencers fitted to machinery.
+All exhaust silencers will be checked at regular intervals to ensure efficiency. - Plant and machinery will be switched off when not in use to reduce noise disruptions to the surrounding environment. - Engine exhaust and vent silencers shall be used where possible. - The noisiest works will be scheduled for before 11:00pm where feasible. - The delivery of materials to the scheme extents will be made during daytime and early evening hours where reasonably practicable, to reduce noise associated by traffic. - Operatives will avoid extraneous noise whilst onsite and will be briefed using the Amey Noise and Vibration environmental briefing.

-With best practice mitigation measures in place, no significant effects are predicted for noise and vibration.
+With best practice mitigation measures in place, the residual significance of effect on noise and vibration is considered to be neutral.
 Therefore, in accordance with DMRB Guidance document LA 111: Noise and Vibration no further assessment is required.